FDA Cholesterol & Statin Expert

 What is a Statin Expert?

-Statins are one of the top five most commonly prescribed drugs in North America.
-Statins are generally very beneficial medications but serious side effects have been shown to occur due to the sheer number and the wide-ranging diversity of the individuals taking statins.
+Statins or HMG-CoA reductase inhibitors are one of the top five most commonly prescribed drugs in North America.
+Statins are generally very beneficial and safe medications but serious side effects have been shown to occur due to the sheer number and the wide-ranging diversity of the individuals taking statins.
 There are seven different statin-type medications currently on the market with widely ranging efficacy and safety profiles.

 Some of the more serious or severe safety side effects seen with statins include diabetes and cognitive difficulties, neuropathy, liver effects, memory loss, nerve problems, myositis, myalgia, myositis rhabdomyolysis.

 Although statins are excellent drugs with a remarkable history of saving millions of